strues/retinajs/README.md

 <script type="text/javascript" src="/scripts/retina.js"></script>
 ```

-###LESS
+###LESS & SASS

-The LESS CSS mixin is a helper for applying high-resolution background images in your stylesheet.
+The LESS & SASS CSS mixins are helpers for applying high-resolution background images in your stylesheet.
 You provide it with an image path and the dimensions of the original-resolution image.
 The mixin creates a media query specifically for Retina displays, changes the background image for the selector elements to use the high-resolution (@2x) variant and applies a background-size of the original image in order to maintain proper dimensions.
-To use it, download the mixin, import or include it in your LESS stylesheet, and apply it to elements of your choice.
+To use it, download the mixin, import or include it in your LESS or SASS stylesheet, and apply it to elements of your choice.
+The SASS versions require you pass the extension separately from the path.

 *Syntax:*